Facebook to test relaunched Instagram Lite in India

 India is Facebook’s biggest market by users.

-Speaking at the event, WhatsApp India head Abhijit Bose said the messaging app, which has 400 million users in the country, will look to sell health insurance to users by the end of the year.
+Speaking at the event, WhatsApp India head Abhijit Bose said the messaging app, which has 400 million users in the country, will look to sell health insurance via partners such as SBI General Insurance to users by the end of the year.

 India’s flagship payments processor last month gave Facebook much-delayed approval to launch WhatsApp payments in India, but capped the rollout of the service at 20 million users.